civicindustries/civicinsight.com/_posts/2015-11-16-civicinsight-joins-accela.md

 ##Civic Insight team joins Accela!
 <time datetime="November 16, 2015">November 16, 2015</time>

 Today we are excited to announce that the Civic Insight team will be joining Accela!
-For more information, check out this post to [about the future of Civic Insight](http://www.accela.com/company/blog/entry/what-is-happening-in-my-community-creating-an-amazon-experience-for-government).
+For more information, check out this post [about the future of Civic Insight](http://www.accela.com/company/blog/entry/what-is-happening-in-my-community-creating-an-amazon-experience-for-government).

 <br>
 #####How we got here